Terascale-All-sensing-Research-Studio/Workforce_Robotics_Survey_Dataset/README.md

 | Perceptions toward data privacy on robots	| 3 |	38 to 40 |
 | Total Questions	| 40 |  |

-For each category we provide the list of questions and response value choices in the section called [Survey Questions and Response Value Choices](#survey-questions-and-response-value-choices).
+For each category we provide the list of questions and response value choices below in the section titled [Survey Questions and Response Value Choices](#survey-questions-and-response-value-choices).
 Response value choices are separated by a semi-colon, i.e. ";'.
 For questions that did not have a multiple choice option we indicate the type of entry, i.e. Text box, in the Reponse Value Choices column.
 All multiple choice question responses were single choice except where the question indicates "select all that apply".

 ## Demographic Summary of Dataset
 We summarize our dataset by providing counts and percentages of the following demographic variables: Country, Age, Self-Identified Gender, Job Domain, and Working Location.